Notifications for Confluent Cloud

 }

-A successful response will be 200 OK with a JSON payload containing the updated resource subscription.
+A successful response is 200 OK with a JSON payload containing the updated resource subscription.

 POST /notifications/v1/resource-subscriptions HTTP/1.1